 In 1930 a pint of beer cost fourpence (4d) and a loaf of bread cost threepence (3d).
 A weekly bus ticket cost two shillings and sixpence (written as 2/6) and an office worker’s weekly wage could be £1 18s 6d (written as £1 18/6).

-Here is another question for you.
+Here is a question for you

 Bert, an office worker, takes the bus to work six days of the week and stops at the pub for a pint of beer on his way home every evening.
 His weekly rent is 30 shillings.
 How many loaves of bread could Bert buy with what he has left over?